Police reports for Killeen, Cove and Lampasas

 Killeen

-- Credit card abuse was reported at midnight Saturday in the 1200 block of Industrial Boulevard.

-- Possession of marijuana under two ounces was reported at 12:30 a.m.
-Saturday in the 2400 block of Waterfall Drive.
+- A possession of a controlled substance less than two ounces was reported at 3:06 a.m.
+Saturday at the intersection of East Veterans Memorial Boulevard and South.
+W.S.
+Young Drive.

-- A burglary of a vehicle was reported at 1 a.m.
-Saturday in the 2700 block of Cunningham Road.
+- A possession of marijuana less than two ounces was reported at 9:15 a.m.
+Saturday at the intersection of North College Street and West C Avenue.

-- A theft of a vehicle was reported at 3 a.m.
-Saturday in the 3300 block of East Rancier Avenue.
+- A theft was reported at 10 a.m.
+Saturday in the 2100 block of South.
+W.S.
+Young Drive.

-- Harassment by threat was reported at 7:51 a.m.
-Saturday in the 1700 block of Bacon Ranch Road.
+- Criminal mischief was reported at 12:15 p.m.
+Saturday in the 300 block of West Jasper Drive.

-- A burglary of a habitation was reported at 8 a.m.
-Saturday in the 1700 block of Granex Drive.
+- A possession of drug paraphernalia was reported at 12:40 p.m.
+Saturday at the intersection of South College Street and West Veterans Memorial Boulevard.

-- A burglary of a habitation was reported at 8:15 a.m.
-Saturday in the 400 block of South Twin Creek Drive.
+- A possession of a controlled substance was reported at 4:22 p.m.
+Saturday in the 800 block of South Fort Hood Street.

-- An aggravated assault was reported at 9:15 a.m.
-Saturday in the 500 block of Carly Drive.

-- An assault by contact was reported at 9:30 a.m.
-Saturday in the 3600 block of Crescent Drive.
+- A forgery was reported at 7:21 p.m.
+Saturday in the 1800 block of Lowes Boulevard.

-- Possession of marijuana under two ounces was reported at 11:55 a.m.
-Saturday in the 1100 block of West Stan Schlueter Loop.
+- A possession of marijuana under two ounces was reported at 7:32 p.m.
+Saturday at the intersection of Thoroughbred Drive and Windcrest Drive.

-- A theft of a vehicle was reported at 7 p.m.
-Saturday in the 1200 block of Anna.
+- A possession of dangerous drugs was reported at 7:34 p.m.
+Saturday at the intersection of Alpine Street and South Fort Hood Street.

-- Possession of drug paraphernalia was reported at 7:30 p.m.
-Saturday at the intersection of Bowles Drive and Mason Drive.
+- Criminal mischief was reported at 8 p.m.
+Saturday in the 100 block of Lowes Boulevard.

 Copperas Cove

-- Criminal mischief was reported at 9:18 a.m.
-Saturday in the 500 block of West Avenue A.
+- Criminal mischief was reported at 5:05 a.m.
+Saturday in the 700 block of Karen Street.

-- An assault by contact — family violence was reported at 4:52 p.m.
-Saturday in the 1100 block of Deorsam Drive.
+- Criminal trespass was reported at 2:21 p.m.
+Saturday in the 300 block of Sherman Avenue.

-- A theft was reported at 10:27 p.m.
-Saturday in the 200 block of Robert Griffin III Boulevard.
+- A theft was reported at 3:44 p.m.
+Saturday in the 1200 block of Courtney Lane.

+- A burglary of a vehicle was reported at 7:06 p.m.
+Saturday in the 400 block of Constitution Drive.

 Lampasas

-- A reckless driver was reported at 4:09 p.m.
-Saturday in the 800 block of East Central Texas Expressway.
+- Child endangerment was reported at 9:58 a.m.
+Saturday in the 800 block of South Key Avenue.

 Harker Heights